Consultation: Ontario Place Redevelopment

 - design of the public realm

-The input we receive from Indigenous communities, stakeholders and the public on these areas of work will shape how we prepare the site for redevelopment and design the public realm.
+The input we receive from Indigenous communities, stakeholders and the public on these areas of work will shape how we prepare the site and design the public spaces.

 Please visit the technical consultation website for the Ontario Place redevelopment project to learn more and find out how you can participate.